dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

     return 0;
 }
 ```
 ::remark-box
 ---
 kind: info
 ---

-💡 `sys_enter` hooks trigger on every syscall event entry, while `sys_exit` hooks trigger on its return, capturing the return value of the syscall.
+💡 `SEC("raw_tp/xx")` and `SEC("raw_tracepoint/xx")` are equivalent, and you can use either one according to personal preference.
 ::

-Notice also that we are reading the arguments of the syscall by extracting them from the CPU registers.
+Notice also that we are reading the arguments of the syscall from the CPU registers.
 The [System V ABI](https://gitlab.com/x86-psABIs/x86-64-ABI/-/jobs/artifacts/master/raw/x86-64-ABI/abi.pdf?job=build) specifies which arguments should be present in which CPU registers.

 ```c [trace.c]
 ...